fonttools/fontbakery/INSTALL.md

 	$ make run

-Open http://localhost:5000/ in your browser
+Open [http://localhost:5000/](http://localhost:5000/) in your browser

+## Development notes

+### Login failing?

-Sometimes it is possible that some cookies stay in browser from old run or even different application, localhost is common host for development process.
-If you try to login but fail then open this link http://localhost:5000/auth/logout and login again.
+Sometimes it is possible that some cookies stay in a browser from old runs, or even different applications, since localhost is commonly used in web development.
+If you try to login but fail, then visit http://localhost:5000/auth/logout and try to log in again.

+### Production Mode

+Production mode has additional requirements:

+* PostgreSQL, a high performance database for production systems

+By default project will start in development mode, but it is possible to run in production making changes in `local.cfg`.
+More instructions will follow.